icing/blog/curl-h2-perf-evolution.md

 Even for an "old" protocol like HTTP/2 there are still things to improve.
 We hope the changes survive meeting the real world in curl version 8.7.0 and make parallel transfers better in your daily use.

-We plan to incorporate the same improvements into out HTTP/3 backends.
+We plan to incorporate the same improvements into our HTTP/3 backends.
 They operate quite the same, the train looks just a little different and floats in the air.
 Containers are way smaller, but there are thousands of them...

 It's what we do.😌